-Myelodysplastic syndromes is classified into risk categories, which help doctors to choose the best treatment for the individual patient and understand the likelihood of disease progression.
-Low-risk myelodysplastic syndromes progresses slowly; intermediate-risk or high-risk myelodysplastic syndromes progresses more rapidly.
+Myelodysplastic syndromes are classified into risk categories, which help doctors to choose the best treatment for the individual patient and understand the likelihood of disease progression.
+Low-risk myelodysplastic syndromes progress slowly; intermediate-risk or high-risk myelodysplastic syndromes progress more rapidly.

 High-risk myelodysplastic syndromes can also progress to a very aggressive type of cancer, called acute myeloid leukemia (AML).
 AML is difficult to treat, but only a small number of cases of myelodysplastic syndromes will progress to AML.2-4